Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

 4. You can now add the 'Machine Learning' module:
     - Insert the registry-reference
-    - Let bicep generate the required parameters
+    - Let Bicep generate the required parameters
     - Add a parameter for the workspace `name`
     - Add a reference to the corresponding  `associated` parameters (`appi`,`kv`, `sa`)
     - Set the SKU to `Basic`